Dynamsoft/barcode-reader-javascript-samples/3.settings/README.md

 * Deblur Modes

 The barcode reader often needs to handle blurry images, setting the deblur modes will help the algorithm better process them.
 In the library, there are 7 available modes: "Direct Binarization", "Threshold_Binarization", "Gray_Equalization", "Smoothing", "Morphing", "Deep_Analysis" and "Sharpening".
 More information can be found [here](https://www.dynamsoft.com/barcode-reader/parameters/reference/deblur-modes.html?ver=latest).
-A barcode reading session will exhaust all set modes until the intended number of barcodes are found.
-In other words, the more modes you set, the harder the algorithm tries to find barcodes.
+A barcode reading session will attempt all of the set modes.
+The session will end once either the predefined number of barcodes are found or all of the set modes have been completed.
 The following code shows how to set multiple deblur modes.

 ```javascript
 const settings = await scanner.getRuntimeSettings();